-The E50 utilizes the same Tool Adaptor as the E63 (ET63) and is designed to mount directly to customer tooling utilizing an ISO 9409-1 bolt pattern.
-The Tool Adaptor can be mounted from the top down using M6 hardware on the ISO 63mm bolt circle.
-For size, locations, and tolerance information on the E50 Tool Adaptor mounting patterns, see APPLIED ROBOTICS drawing number 1507-D49A.
+The E63 Tool Adaptor is designed to mount directly to customer tooling utilizing an ISO 9409-1 bolt pattern.
+The E63 Tool Adaptor can be mounted from the top down using M6 hardware on the ISO 63mm bolt circle.
+For size, locations, and tolerance information on the E63 Tool Adaptor mounting patterns, see APPLIED ROBOTICS drawing number 1507-D49A.